Sunday, November 15, 2015

 There was a stretch several years ago where every time I went to St. Louis to be with my folks, something happened to Mom.
 As someone who had never spent time in a hospital, it was not always easy watching others be in charge of my mother.
-The following was written during a Spring Break visit and ran March 13, 2006.
+I wrote the following during a Spring Break visit and it ran March 13, 2006.

 Yesterday was long.
 I spent seven hours in Mom's hospital room.
 During my lifetime, I have infrequently been in hospital settings, either as visitor or patient.
 My mother is undergoing tests to determine why she passed out two days ago.
 It has been a blessing for me to be here in St. Louis.
 It takes some of the burden off of my father and I have been able to spend time with Mom, albeit in a manner I would not have chosen.
 The hardest part of Mom's Alzheimer's for me is the role reversal.
 Yesterday, Mom had two choices.
 She could stay in bed or she could sit in a chair.
 Since she was hooked up to an IV drip, she had to remain relatively immobile.
 At least twenty times, she tried to get up and walk away; I had to restrain her.
 Mom kept tugging at the heart monitor attached to her; I had to repeatedly intervene.
 Even though I understand it's for her well-being, it is very difficult for me to take the position of the adult when it comes to Mom.
 If there is a bright side, it is that she tries to be cooperative and please those caring for her.
 That part of her personality the Alzheimer's has not been able to penetrate.